FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 “After 25 days, the embryonic heart may be seen beating, but it is more difficult to count the number of pups using this method.
 A general pregnancy blood test can be performed around day 35 just to confirm whether or not she is pregnant but neither this nor ultrasound will tell you how many puppies to expect; only radiographs can do that,” says the Mar Vista Animal Medical Center.
 A radiograph can be performed around day 45, at which point “the skeletons of the unborn pups will have mineralized and are thus visible on a radiograph.”
 With this procedure your veterinarian should be able to tell you how many puppies to expect so that you’re well prepared for the big day.

 Halfway through the pregnancy, you’ll see an increase in the mother’s appetite.
-“She should begin to eat about twice as much as she used to.
-When the puppies come and she is producing milk, her food consumption should be about three times as much as it was before her pregnancy,” writes Dr. Ron Hines on 2ndchance.info.
+Normally she would need to eat about twice as much as she used to, and more when the puppies arrive and she is producing milk—her food consumption then should be about three times more than before her pregnancy.
 The pregnant mother’s exercise regime should continue as normal until about four to six weeks into the pregnancy, at which point more extreme and intense activities/exercise should be restricted to a comfortable level for the mother.
-Also, though vitamins and supplements are essential parts of any diet for a dog, during pregnancy a dog should be taken off of any vitamins or supplementation (particularly calcium) to avoid harm to the puppies.
+Also, though vitamins and supplements are essential parts of any diet for a dog.
+During pregnancy, a dog should be taken off of any vitamins or supplementation (particularly calcium) to avoid harm to the newborn pup.

 As previously explained, your pregnant dog will deliver at or around 63 days.
-Smaller breeds may deliver as much as a week earlier, while larger breeds may deliver up to a week later, says Dr. Hines.
+Small breed dogs may deliver as much as a week earlier, while larger breeds may deliver up to a week later.
 It’s important to isolate your dog from other dogs about three weeks before labor begins and until about three weeks after the delivery of the puppies.
-Restricting your dog’s access to other dogs will prevent the spread of herpes, a fatal disease for unborn or newborn puppies, though adult dogs may not show symptoms.
+Restricting your dog’s access to other dogs will prevent the spread of herpes.
+A fatal disease for unborn or newborn puppies, though adult dogs may not show symptoms.

 You may create a safe space for her that includes a whelping box or a big open crate, lined with towels or newspaper that’s a comfortable area where she can give birth to her puppies.
 Determining the big day doesn’t have to be a hazy journey.
 Your number one tool in determining your dog’s pregnancy is her temperature.
 Starting at about two weeks prior to what you think her due date may be, begin to take her temperature rectally.
 Her normal temperature should lie somewhere between 101° and 102.5° Fahrenheit.
 As soon as the mother-to-be’s temperature drops to below 100°F expect that you’ll have some newborn pups arriving within 24 hours.

-During this time you may notice any or all of the following signs of labor, all of which are perfectly normal:
+During this time you may notice any or all of the following signs of dog labor.
+All of which are perfectly normal: First stage